camel-clarkson/K-LEB/README.md

 - Select program to monitor using \<Program PATH\> or \<Program PID\>

-Shown here is what a sucessful run will look like
+Shown here is what a sucessful run will look like:

 ![](Images/Runstart.png)